CT-BRAGG/Theory_of_Computation_Simulations/README.md

 # EXTRA CREDIT PROGRAM SELECTION

+I decided to complete option two for the extra credit programs.
+Listed below are the specific programs that I have selected for each section along with the corresponding file name.

 Option Selection: Option Two
 > program from all 4 sections, and present your code in class, for 100% credit on your choice of final exam or midterm.